PandaDex/TeamSpeak-6-Overlay/README.md

 - [x] Achieve the same functionality as an electron version. \*
 - [ ] Different way to store config.
 - [ ] Translations currently planned are: Polish, German, Russian, Turkish and Czech
+- [ ] Display all clients on channel not only speaking clients

 ## Issues and Feature Requests